 Includes ability to limit search results by education level (such as early childhood education or a particular grade) and intended audience (such as counselors, parents, or teachers)

 Citations to literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events, without disciplinary, linguistic, or geographical limitations; sponsored by the U.S. Department of Veterans Affairs.

 ACCESS NOTE: User must create free MyData Login while on-campus or using VPN in order to download data.
 After the Login is created you will be able to download from anywhere.
 Drexel users only have access to non-restricted content.

 Data archive of more than 250,000 files of research in the social and behavioral sciences.
 Teaching/learning resources include data-driven learning guides and classroom exercises.

 The data archive includes a broad range of disciplines, including political science, sociology, demography, economics, history, education, gerontology, criminal justice, public health, foreign policy, and law.
 ICPSR's entire collection is online and available for downloading.
 However, many of the studies in the ICPSR archive are restricted to faculty, staff, and students at member institutions.
-Drexel University Library is a member.
+Drexel University Library is no longer a member as of July 2020.
 Keywords: data, repository, social sciences, health